sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-deploy/sapui5-fiori-cf-deploy.md

     !![addToGroup](addToGroup.png)

 4. Now you need to make this application visible to your users.
-To keep it simple, we make the app visible to everyone.
+To keep it simple, make the app visible to everyone.
 For this, select the **Everyone** role.

     !![everyoneRole](everyoneRole.png)